Deepaksor/Deepaksor/README.md

 - 👋 Hi, I’m @Deepak kumar
 - 👀 I’m interested in programming and web development.
-- 🌱 I’m currently pursuing BCA from cimage college patna.
+- 🌱 I’m currently pursuing MCA from A N college patna.
 - 💞️ I’m looking to collaborate on front end development projects.
 - 📫 How to reach me on dkksord@gmail.com